 Adriana won the First Prize, Orchestra Prize and Young Jury's Prize at the Carl

-Adriana Ferreira is Principal Flute of Rome's Orchestra dell'Accademia Nazionale di Santa Cecilia.
-She was previously Co-Principal Flute at the Orchestre National de France (2012-2018) and Principal Flute of
+Since 2018, Adriana Ferreira is Principal Flute of Rome's Orchestra dell'Accademia Nazionale di Santa Cecilia.
+She was previously Associate Principal Flute at the Orchestre National de France (2012-2018) and Principal Flute of

 As a duet

 with pianist Isolda Crespi, she published in 2011 the CD Danse des Sylphes with Numerica in

 Portugal, followed in 2015 by a CD for the Falaut collection in Italy.
 Recently, she released a CD as a